 Safe Commercial Black Vine Weevil Insecticides

 If you’re looking to eliminate vine weevils organically, you don’t have to create a homemade solution.
-There are safe, ready-made options you can choose from.
+There are safe, ready-made options available for you to choose from.

 All these products are OMRI-listed or WSDA-certified for use in organic farming.

-This product is made of Beauveria bassiana, a naturally occurring fungus that infests pests when applied to their exterior.
+This product is made with Beauveria bassiana, a natural fungus.
+It targets pests by infesting them when applied to their outer bodies.

 It causes white muscadine disease.
 The fungus spores thrive on the nutrients in the pests’ bodies, eventually killing them.

-It just needs to come into contact with the insect to go to work.
+It needs to come into contact with the insect to take effect.
 BalEnce can be applied throughout the growing season, up until harvest.

 This product is a natural vine weevil killer and an all-round insecticide.